danielweller-swp/llm-programmer/README.md

 ## API credentials setup

-This application uses OpenAI's GPT from an Azure Cloud deployment.
+This application uses OpenAI's GPT the OpenAI API.
-You'll need to configure these credentials.
+You'll need to configure the API credentials.
 To do so, create a `.env` file based on `.env.sample`.

 ## Running